 Locations and opening times

-• Wentworthville Community Centre from 10am to 12 noon, every Monday.
+Wentworthville Community Centre from 10am to 12 noon, every Monday.
+Closed on Public Holidays.

-If you are struggling and in need of assistance this holiday season, the Cumberland Community Pantries are here to help.
+If you are struggling and in need of assistance, Cumberland Community Pantry can help.

-If you would like to support this cause, non-perishable donations can be made in person to one of the pantries in Wentworthville or Auburn during operating hours or during normal business hours at Council’s Customer Service Centres at Merrylands or Auburn during the festive season.
+If you would like to support this cause, non-perishable donations can be made in person during operating hours to the pantry at Wentworthville or during normal business hours at Council’s Customer Service Centres at Merrylands or Auburn during the festive season.

 Council is also accepting donations for the community pantry at upcoming community events.
 Come and find us at a Council stall at the next major event if you wish to donate.